This article may contain affiliate links. please check out my policy!

 There are several ways to enjoy these delicious crumbles!

-- Vegan Egg Salad with Black Salt
+- top some Vegan Egg Salad with Black Salt

 - Baked Potato